Vote'n'Rank: Revision of Benchmarking with Social Choice Theory: Case Studies

 This case study considers a more detailed analysis of the majority-relation based voting rules that can be efficiently utilised for ranking systems and selecting the winner over missing scores.
 Here, we evaluate the robustness of the rules to omitted performance scores and analyse how the rankings change under such perturbation.

-\textbf{Method.} \textit{Copeland} and \textit{Minimax} take as input the majority graph in which each vertex corresponds to a candidate and an edge between candidates $m_1$ and $m_2$ exists iff $m_1 \mu m_2$, i.e. $m_1$ is ranked higher than $m_2$ by more criteria.
+\textbf{Method.} \textit{Copeland} and \textit{Minimax} take as input the majority graph in which each vertex corresponds to a candidate and an edge from the candidate $m_1$ to $m_2$ exists iff $m_1 \mu m_2$, i.e. $m_1$ is ranked higher than $m_2$ by more criteria.
 Let us say there are $T$ criteria $t \in \{t_1,\ldots,t_T\}$ and $w \in \{w_1,\ldots,w_n\}$ are the weights assigned to them.

 When evaluating $R(m_1, m_2, i)$, this approach can handle missing values, ignoring the pairs where either of the scores is missing.
-We can apply the majority-relation based rules using relation $\mu$ to rank alternatives with missing scores without losing any information while accounting for the available criteria.
+We can apply the majority-relation based rules using relation $\mu$ to rank alternatives with missing scores without losing any information whilst accounting for the available criteria.

 We analyse the robustness of the \textit{Copeland} and \textit{Minimax} rules as follows.
 First, we compute the rankings using both methods on each benchmark without omitting scores and use them as references.
 Next, we randomly replace $N$ scores with empty values and find top-$7$ systems over the corrupted leaderboards.
 We calculate the Spearman correlation ($\rho$) between the final rankings and the references.
 Note that we use the median values when omitting scores for $\sigma^{am}$ and $\sigma^{og}$ as the baselines.